Programs > Brochure

 |Housing options:||Student Responsibilty with support from IIP and/or Host Organization||Program Group:||International Internship Program|

 Intern Responsibilities: IIP interns will work directly under the program director and assist with the development, implementation, and maintenance of patient care.
-Interns will also participate in marketing, fundraising, and outreach programs that benefit cancer patients and their families.
+Interns will also participate in programs that benefit cancer patients and their families.
 There will also be the opportunity to carry out one or more of the following projects:

 |Dates / Deadlines:|